Criterion for the Existence of the $G(3900)$ Resonance

 These divergent interpretations raise two pivotal questions: \begin{itemize} \item Is \( G(3900) \) a genuine hadronic state? \item If so, can it be classified as a \( P \)-wave \( \bar{D}D^{*}/D\bar{D}^{*} \) molecular resonance? \end{itemize} In this Letter, we propose to study the cross section of the process \( e^{+}e^{-} \to D^{+}D^{-} \) as a function of the transverse momentum distribution of the final-state \( D \) meson.
 The presence of \( G(3900) \) would manifest as a pronounced Jacobian peak, distinctly different from that caused by interference effects, thereby providing direct evidence for its existence.
-At the same time, we also conclude that it is difficult to interpret $G(3900)$ as a $D\bar{D}^{*}$ molecular state.
+However, our results do not exclude the interpretation of $G(3900)$ as a $D\bar{D}^{*}$ molecular state.
 In the following, we detail the theoretical framework.

 \textit{Our Strategies}--The differential cross section \( d\sigma/d\cos\theta \) for the reaction \( e^{+} e^{-} \to D \bar{D} \) can be measured with high precision, where \(\theta\) is the angle between the final-state \(D\) meson and the beam axis, defined along the \(z\)-direction.
 From this measurement, one can extract the cross section projected onto the transverse momentum of the \(D\) meson~\cite{Smith:1983aa}: